megoRU/DiscordBot/README.md

 11. Game `!roll`
 12. Game `!hg` (Exclusive for Russian players)
 13. Now you can create giveaway - `!gift start`
+14. Music! :)

 ## TODO

 -   [ ]   Fix exceptions that occurred in the work.
+-   [ ]   Done music function.

+## Copyright Notice

+1. The music function was taken a little from here: [Yui](https://github.com/DV8FromTheWorld/Yui)
+2. The bot is made using the library: [JDA](https://github.com/DV8FromTheWorld/JDA)

 ## Our documentation